Subscribe

 Additional AI implementation challenges will arise when you start scaling your intelligent system from one or several use cases (think predicting customer churn rate or analyzing sales data in a particular brick-and-mortar store) to a company-wide deployment.
 In fact, that’s the reason why only 53% of enterprise AI projects make it from prototypes to production.

-Speaking of failures, it should be noted that only a tiny fraction of AI projects (Gartner believes it’s 20%; VentureBeat is even less optimistic) eventually deliver on their promise.
-A staggering failure rate can be attributed to several factors, including a lack of collaboration between data scientists and software engineers, limited or low-quality training data, and the absence of a company-wide data strategy.
+Speaking of failures, only a tiny fraction of AI projects (Gartner believes it’s 20%; VentureBeat is even less optimistic) eventually deliver on their promise.

-Most failed AI projects, however, are described as “moonshots”—overly ambitious endeavors led by starry-eyed data scientists and CIOs seeking to “completely change the way our company has been operating for decades.”
-Such projects may take forever to complete, and it’s only natural that, at some point, a company’s C-suite stops pouring money into the bottomless pit without seeing a glimpse of real value.
+Furthermore, most failed AI projects are described as “moonshots”—overly ambitious endeavors led by starry-eyed data scientists and CIOs hoping to “completely change the way our company has been operating for decades.”
+Such projects can take forever to complete, and it’s only natural that a company’s C-suite will eventually stop pouring money into the bottomless pit without seeing any real value.

 How much does AI cost?
 These examples from the ITRex portfolio might give you a hint